Life insurance and cancer

 Resources for those affected by cancer

 We understand that getting a cancer diagnosis is a difficult time for anyone.
 For our part, we want to ensure that if you have an existing policy with us, the process of making a claim should be as straightforward as possible.
-Please see your relevant policy booklet for more information.
+Please see your policy documents for more information

 Here are some resources with more information about cancer and life insurance, as well as cancer in general.